pip-services/pip-services-docs/content/en/dart/container/containers/process_container.md

 #### run
 Runs the container by instantiating and running components inside the container.

-It reads the container configuration, and creates, configures, references and opens components.
+It reads the container configuration and creates, configures, references and opens components.
-On process exit; it closes, unreferences and destroys components in order to shutdown properly.
+On process exit; it closes, unreferences and destroys components, in order to shutdown properly.

 > void run(List\<String\> args)